History of Timbuktu: Early sources

 Unlike Gao, Timbuktu is not mentioned by the early Arab geographers such as al-Bakri and al-Idrisi.
 The first mention is by the Moroccan traveler Ibn Battuta who visited both Timbuktu and Kabara in 1353 when returning from a stay in the capital of the Mali Empire.

 Timbuktu was still relatively unimportant and Battuta quickly moved on to Gao.
 At the time both Timbuktu and Gao formed part of the Mali Empire.
-A century and a half later, in around 1510, Leo Africanus visited Timbuktu.
+A century and a half later, in 1512, Leo Africanus visited Timbuktu.
 He gave a description of the town in his Descrittione dell'Africa which was published in 1550.
 The original Italian was translated into a number of other languages and the book became widely known in Europe.

 The earliest surviving local documents are the 17th century chronicles, al-Sadi's Tarikh al-Sudan and Ibn al-Mukhtar's Tarikh al-fattash.
-These provide information on the town at the time of the Songhay Empire and the invasion by Moroccan forces in 1591.
+These provide information on the town at the time of the Songhai Empire and the invasion by Moroccan forces in 1591.
 The authors do not, in general, acknowledge their sources but the accounts are likely to be based on oral tradition and on earlier written records that have not survived.
 Al-Sadi and Ibn al-Mukhtar were members of the scholarly class and their chronicles reflect the interests of this group.
 The chronicles provide biographies of the imams and judges but contain relatively little information on the social and economic history of the town.

 The Tarikh al-fattash ends in around 1600 while the Tarikh al-Sudan continues to 1655.
 Information after this date is provided by the Tadhkirat al-Nisyan (A Reminder to the Obvious), an anonymous biographical dictionary of the Moroccan rulers of Timbuktu written in around 1750.
 It does not contain the detail provided by the earlier Tarikh al-Sudan.
 A short chronicle written by Mawlay al-Qasim gives details of the pashalik in the second half of the 18th century.
 For the 19th century there are numerous local sources but the information is very fragmented.